 - After dives requiring decompression stops, a preflight surface interval substantially longer than 24 hours is considered prudent.

 Adhering to these guidelines can reduce your risk but offers no guarantee against DCS.
 Observing surface intervals longer than the recommended minimums helps to further reduce a diver’s risk.

 4. Medical and Physical Fitness

-Poor health and physical fitness can compromise individual safety when diving and may increase risk of DCS.
-Regular exercise improves fitness and cardiovascular health, which translates into the ability to cope with emergencies and mitigates risk of DCS.
+Poor health and physical fitness can compromise individual safety when diving and may increase the risk of DCS.
+Regular exercise improves fitness and cardiovascular health, which translates into the ability to cope with emergencies and mitigates the risk of DCS.
 Adults need two types of regular activity to maintain or improve their health: aerobics and strength training.

 5. Breathing Gas Mixture

 The breathing gas mixture a diver uses can play a role in the development of DCS.
 Enriched Air Nitrox (EAN) includes an increased percentage of oxygen and, therefore, a reduced percentage of nitrogen.
 When diving Nitrox and using the decompression schedule for air diving, the risk of DCS is reduced.
 The higher oxygen content of Nitrox comes with an increased risk of developing oxygen toxicity if a safe depth limit is exceeded.

 - State of Hydration